-Some of the links used in this article are affiliate links.
-At no additional cost to you, I will earn a commission if you make a purchase through my links.
+Some links used in this article are affiliate links.
+At no additional cost to you, I’ll earn a commission if you make a purchase through my links.

 Without further ado, this is the best SAT advice you can get in the world (and I’ll prove it)…

 My SAT Story

-I had thousands of dollars spent on me in order for me to excel at the SAT.
+My parents spent thousands of dollars for me to excel at the SAT.
 I took a couple of test prep courses, including from Princeton Review.
 I went to an intensive weekly Asian SAT math course by some Asian mathematics genius professor.
 I took an essay writing course.
-I had a weekly tutor come in that was paid $100 an hour, which he called a “discount”, to tutor me.
+I had a pricey weekly tutor that cost $100+ an hour, which he called a “discount.”

 I had access to dozens of all the top, thick SAT prep textbook.
 Many books were bought giving SAT advice, including one from two guys who scored a perfect score and wanted to teach you how the fun way.

 Guess how much all of that helped me?
 Little.

 I went to take my first official SAT test with a bag of chocolates (because we thought chocolate would boost your perception), water, fifty pencils, a graphing calculator, extra batteries, and a back up calculator.